Tadj ol-Molouk

-Tâdj ol-Molouk (تاجالملوک; 17 March 1896 – 10 March 1982) was Queen of Iran and second wife of Reza Shah, the founder of the Pahlavi dynasty and Shah of Iran from 1925 to 1941.
+Tâdj ol-Molouk (تاجالملوک; 17 March 1896 – 10 March 1982) was the Queen of Iran and second wife of Reza Shah, the founder of the Pahlavi dynasty and Shah of Iran from 1925 to 1941.
 The title she was given after becoming queen means "Crown of the Kings" in the Persian language.
 She was the first queen in Iran after the Muslim conquest in the seventh century to have participated in public royal representation, and she played a major role in the kashf-e hijab (ban of the veil) in 1936.

 Biography

 She was the daughter of Brigadier General Teymūr Khan Ayromlou, of the Turkic Ayrum tribe, and his wife Malek os-Soltan.

 Her marriage with Reza Khan took place in 1916.
 It was arranged and proved an advantage in the military career of Reza Khan at the time, due to the connections of her father, enabling him to advance in the Cossack hierarchy.
 Together, they had four children: Shams, Mohammad Reza, the last Shah of Iran, and his twin sister Ashraf, and Ali Reza.

 On 23 February 1921, Reza Khan took power in a coup in Tehran.